 Since RF energy produces an electrical current instead of a light source, RF energies can be used for patients of all skin types – that is, it is colour blind and allows for different depths of penetration based on what is to be treated, allowing for ultimate collagen contraction and production of new collagen.

-RF procedures are safe, gentle and effective, resulting in healthier, younger- looking skin.
+RF skin tightening treatments are safe, gentle and effective, resulting in healthier, younger- looking skin.
 They are highly popular as there is no pain associated with the treatments and no downtime is necessary.